Our How to Address Wedding Invitations Guide addresses not only wedding invites but also save the dates notes.

 How to Address Save the Dates

 Before you make out the wedding invitations, it’s a good idea to send out a “Save the Date” notice.
 Since you have established when the wedding will be, you want all of your guests to save the date of their calendars.
 This is especially important if it is a destination wedding and guests need to schedule vacation time.
-Here is a brief breakdown of the different kinds of Save the Date notices that are available.
+Here is a brief breakdown of the different kinds of Save the available Date notices.

 Many couples decide to send out a save the date postcard that is standard postcard size.
 The problem with this is that sometimes a standard postcard can get lost in the shuffle.
 Because of this, many couples choose a card and envelope design.
 But if it is a perfectly square card, there will be an additional postage charge.

 If you get really creative, you can print and send Save the Date magnets that guests can keep on their refrigerators.
 An alternative to this is stickers that can be placed in a guest’s calendar.
-There are many couples that are deciding to go paperless and send out an email save-the-date.
+Many couples are deciding to go paperless and send out an email save-the-date.
 This also gives guests the option to respond to the date.

 When to Mail Save the Dates

 Save the Date notices should be sent six to ten months before the wedding date if it is a “local” wedding.
 For destination weddings, Save the Date cards can be sent up to a year in advance.
-This gives guests plenty of time to plan for the event and ask for time off work or put some savings together.
+This gives guests plenty of time to plan for the event.
+You for time off or put some savings together.
 What you don’t want to do is send Save the Date cards out too close to the wedding (for example, less than three months) because this could cause more scheduling conflicts.

 Congratulations on your upcoming wedding, and enjoy the whole event and process!